learn-co-students/dynamic-orms-readme-v-000/README.md

 **Querying a table for column names:**

-How do you query a table for the names of it's columns?
+How do you query a table for the names of its columns?
 For this we need to use the following SQL query:

 ```sql
 PRAGMA table_info(<table name>)